cocotb/cocotb/docs/source/pytest.rst

 Precedence order of configuring cocotb from the highest to the lowest priority:

-1. :py:func:`cocotb_tools.pytest.hdl.HDL` attributes set at fixutre or test function level
+1. :py:func:`cocotb_tools.pytest.hdl.HDL` attributes set at fixture or test function level
 2. ``@pytest.mark.cocotb`` marker used with test functions.
 3. ``--cocotb-*`` command line arguments when invoking them with `pytest`_ command line interface.
 4. ``COCOTB_*`` environment variables.